-The Board of directors of Vía Célere Desarrollos Inmobiliarios, S.A.U., meeting on 24 February 2023 and in compliance with the requirements established in Articles 253 of the Consolidated Text of the Spanish Companies Act and Article 37 of the Commercial Code, proceed to prepare the Consolidated Annual Accounts and the Consolidated Directors' Report for the financial year from 1 January 2022 to 31 December 2022.
-The Board of Directors delegate to the non-director secretary, Ms Aurora Mata, the power to approve these consolidated annual accounts and consolidated management report for 2022, which are set out in the attached document consisting of 64 and 14 pages respectively.
+With the Directors of the company Vía Célere Desarrollos Inmobiliarios, S.A.U., on 6 March 2024 and in compliance with the requirements established in articles 253 of the Consolidated Text of the Capital Companies Law and article 37 of the Commercial Code, formulate the Annual Accounts and the Management Report of the financial year between 01 January 2023 and 31 December 2023.
+The Board of Directors delegates to the non-director secretary, Ms Aurora Mata, the power to approve these consolidated annual accounts and consolidated management report for 2023, which are set out in the attached document consisting of 67 and 14 pages respectively.